P72

 Frequently Asked Questions

-ICD-10-CM code P72 represents "Other transitory neonatal endocrine disorders".
-It is a non-billable header code — use a more specific child code for billing purposes.
+ICD-10-CM code P72 represents “Other transitory neonatal endocrine disorders”.
+It is classified under Chapter 16: Certain Conditions Originating in the Perinatal Period and is a non-billable header code.
+Use a more specific child code for billing purposes.

 Is P72 a billable code?